 - Current EMT-Basic / Intermediate certification or equivalent documentation active for one year or more required.

 - EMT experience with approximately 200 prehospital 911 calls with an Advanced Life Support EMS agency is preferred.
 It is recommended that students keep a log of their calls and include the agency name, date, nature of call and the student’s role during the call.

-- TEAS V exam with a composite score in the 80 - 90th percentile range. (is preferred)
+- ATI-TEAS exam with a composite score in the 80 - 90th percentile range. (is preferred)

 - Letters of recommendation from a minimum of three medical professionals (preferably paramedics) involved directly or indirectly in the delivery of prehospital medical care.

 - Successful completion of interview by Selection Committee of the EMS Paramedic Program at Central Washington University